4 Ways to do data validation

 While these tools are popular for integrating data from multiple sources together, often for integrating into a data warehouse, they can’t handle incoming real-time data streams, they have higher data infrastructure costs and more engineering time effort to build and maintain data validation rules that are subject to change as data architectures, systems, schemas, and processes change.

-4. Leveraging Data Observability tools
+4. Leveraging data observability tools

 Data observability tools like Telmai enable you to customize data validation workflows precisely for your needs.
 You can automatically run any data validation workflow on a schedule (or on-demand) and get alerted if your data falls outside historical ranges or your predefined conditions.
 Plus Telmai’s ML-based learning enables you to detect data quality issues you couldn’t have even predicted would be a problem!